-Financial liabilities at fair value through profit or loss are stated at fair value, with any resultant gain or loss recognised in profit or loss incorporates any interest paid on the financial liability.
+Financial liabilities at fair value through profit or loss are stated at fair value, with any resultant gain or loss recognised in profit or loss.
+The net gain or loss recognised in profit or loss incorporates any interest paid on the financial liability.